 I became a Parent Governor in November 2018 and have one daughter at the School.

 I have 10 years experience of working in higher education, having previously held positions as Programme Manager and Head of Drama Administration at the Guildhall School of Music & Drama.
 I am also a qualified Swimming Instructor, teaching children between the ages of 4-11.
 In both fields, I have seen pupils progress and develop which has been hugely rewarding and I therefore have an obvious interest in maintaining high educational standards in order for children to achieve the required expectations.

 I joined Cranbourne school as a co-opted governor in Spring 2019.
 In addition to general governor duties I am the assistant governor for safeguarding.

 Outside of the school I have a young family, with a son approaching school age.
 Professionally I am a director in an international multi-disciplinary consultancy.
 I hope to bring to bear some of this experience to support the governing body and leadership of Cranbourne, ultimately to benefit of the children.

 As a dyslexic working in a STEM industry, I have a keen interest in the support and confidence we give our SEND children to approaching STEM subjects, allowing all students to identify and pursue their individual talents and passions.

 I have three dogs and love going on long walks with them.
 I have a huge extended family and find myself surrounded by children even when I'm not in work!
-As a new governor, I am interested in taking on a different role within the school community and learning more about the leadership side of the school.
+I am enjoying taking on a different role within the school community and learning more about the leadership side of the school.

 Attendance at meetings 2020-21